kyleranous/recipebook/README.md

 ## To Do
-- [] Write Function to return paginated Recipe list
+- [ ] Write Function to return paginated Recipe list
-- [] Write function to add new recipe to database
+- [x] Write function to add new recipe to database
 - [x] Write function to modify recipe
     - [x] Modify Recipe Summary
     - [x] Modify Recipe Ingredients
     - [x] Modify Recipe Directions
-- [] Write Function to Delete Recipe
+- [x] Write Function to Delete Recipe
-    - [] Delete Recipe Summary
+    - [x] Delete Recipe Summary
         If Recipe summary is deleted, then All Ingredients and Directions should be deleted also
-    - [] Delete Recipe Ingredient
+    - [x] Delete Recipe Ingredient
-    - [] Delete Recipe Direction Step
+    - [x] Delete Recipe Direction Step
-        If a step is removed, other steps need to be updated with new step number
+- [ ] Conduct Code Review
+    - [ ] Change All references to directions to steps...or change steps to directions
-- [] More documentation
+- [ ] More documentation